kristopolous/js-copypasta/README.md

 Let's get started

-  * ready - a module that can add ".ready" to an object
+  * addTrigger - a module that can add ".ready" to an object
   * when - runs a block of code when a global is defined
   * req - loads a script and then runs a when
   * multi - runs multiple functions through a single assignment
   * chain - cascades the return values of multiple functions with a single assignment
   * once - makes sure that a function is run only once

-# ready
+# addTrigger

 ## Purpose
 This is similar to a `$(document).ready` in jQuery.
 This is important because many libraries and roll-your-owns do it wrong.